 Several vaccine platforms are currently investigated by different research groups.
 A DNA-based vaccine developed by researchers at the US National Institute of Allergy and Infectious Diseases employs a strategy comparable to an experimental flavivirus vaccine developed for the West Nile virus.
 This vaccine successfully induced immune response in a phase I clinical trial and was found to be safe.

 Dengue virus vaccine also served as a template for the development of live attenuated Zika vaccine, whereas the approach with genetically engineered vesicular stomatitis virus (which yielded some success against Ebola) is at the early stage, waiting for experiments in both tissue culture and animal models.

 US National Institute of Allergy and Infectious Diseases also employed the existing antiviral screening program for other flaviviruses (such as yellow fever and West Nile virus) in order to create a test for examination of compounds with potential activity against Zika virus.
-The end-goal is to develop antiviral drug with broad-spectrum that could be used in the treatment of different flaviviruses – including Zika virus.
+The end goal is to develop an antiviral drug with a broad spectrum that could be used in the treatment of different flaviviruses – including Zika virus.